 Recent research commissioned by LifeSearch shows that one in five people currently rely on drugs and alcohol to cope with issues+.
 Nearly half of over 16s use coping mechanisms to self-medicate current mental health issues+ and 6 in 10 people say they have done so in the past+.

 When self-medicating people sometimes take behaviours to the extreme and this can add considerably to mental health woes and conditions.
 For 48% of people who self-medicate they believe that their behaviour has become a problem+.
-With self-medicating including over-exercising, over and under eating, gambling, drinking alcohol, using illegal drugs or shopping to excess the effects on health and wealth can be vast.
+With self-medicating including over-exercising, over and under eating, gambling, drinking alcohol, using legal substances such as cbd or shopping to excess the effects on health and wealth can be vast.

 The Let’s Start Talking campaign